romibuzi/aggregate-metrics/README.md

 ## Aggregations

-Aggregations on metrics are done at a daily level and store:
+Aggregations on metrics are done at a daily level, following aggregations are performed for each metric:
-- average of values for each metric
+- average of values
 - minimum value
 - maximum value
 - sum of values
 - count of values

-sum and count are kept in the generated processed Parquet to be able to compute the average on a larger window than a day (month or year).
+sum and count are kept in the generated processed Parquet to be able to compute the average on a larger window than a day (month or year for example).

 ## Steps